stuartp44/eu.duco/README.md

-# Duco Air
+# Duco Air plugin for Homey

-Adds support for Duco air devices.
+Adds support for Duco air devices to Homey.
 You must have installed the Duco e.g https://www.cvtotaal.nl/duco-communication-print-voor-ducobox-silent-focus-energy.html for this plugin to work.

 # Contributions